-It is an interesting observation that during my day to day consultation with my patients I have found every third person to be suffering from diabetes-the-termite-in-human-body-24176/post>Diabetes and almost every alternate patient has got somebody in their family who is suffering from Diabetes.
+It is an interesting observation that during my day to day consultation with my patients I have found every third person to be suffering from Diabetes and almost every alternate patient has got somebody in their family who is suffering from Diabetes.
 This extremely high prevalence of Diabetes is evident only in our country.

 The management of Diabetes is getting eased off over last few decades due to immense research work which is being done in the discipline of Diabetes throughout the globe.
 In spite of so much of development, hurdles remain profound in managing Diabetes.
 These hurdles are ignorance and ill –information regarding Diabetes among citizens and foremost of all are the misconceptions regarding Diabetes.

 I can presume that whichever Physician a patient consults, he gets quite a bit of information regarding management of Diabetes and in most of the cases it is quite unlikely that there will be any difference of opinion.
 The problem remains in dedication of adequate time to explain each and everything about Diabetes which is hardly given by any physician nowadays.
 Even I take 45 mins to examine and give adequate consultation to a Diabetic patient.
 All the physicians want their patient to keep on doing well without any ups and downs.
 But even then, be due to inadequate sharing of information from the physicians part or due to negative typecasting of the doctor fraternity by the media, it is hard to find a patient to sustain his/her treatment with a single Physician.
 The trust never develops and that is quite unfortunate.
 If one does not have adequate confidence on the qualification and credibility of the doctors’ management skills then the overall treatment gets a hard beating.

 The motto behind authoring this Diabetes Manual is quite simple.
 It is to make things very clear and lucid regarding Diabetes.